OSmith132/FeedTrac/.Documentation/Work Journal.md

     * Researching into doing email verification.

 * ### _17/03/24:_
-    * DB troubleshooting, created new php page for password recovery bashing it on login page.
+    * DB troubleshooting, created new php page for password recovery basing it on login page.

 </details>